4W4I5/Semester-4-Notes/CNET/CNET 17 Apr, 2023.md

 		- 16-Bit ID
 			- The same is assigned to all subdivided packets as well
 		- Flags 3-Bit
+			- haveMoreFragments: 0 if NO
+				- Set to 0 by source host internet process.
+Also set to 0 after fragmentation
 		- Fragment offset 13-Bit
 		- \
 ### IP Fragmentation